Engui-Lin/605-Flask-Demo/README.md

 # 605-Flask-Demo
 Flask app that mimics bit.ly functionality

-This app is also deployed on Heroku: https://flaskdemo605.herokuapp.com/

 # Introductions to run locally

 The following instruction works with `Python v3.8` and MacOS.